Break-Through-Tech/Accenture-3A-predicting-heart-disease-risk-from-health-survey-indicators/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
 In this project, you will use anonymized  national health-survey data from the CDC's Behavioral Risk Factor Surveillance System (BRFSS 2022) and supervised machine learning techniques (e.g. logistic regression, tree-based ensembles, and gradient boosting) to build an ML model that predicts whether an individual has a history of coronary heart disease or heart attack from lifestyle, demographic, and self-reported clinical risk factors.
 What makes this challenge project unique is the fact that it is an example of an imbalanced dataset, in which only 5-6% of the roughly 445k total records are of positive prevalence/class.

 ### Success Criteria
-Metrics include PR-AUC, F1, ROC-AUC, Precision, Recall, and confusion matrix.
-Success is also measured by the model's effectiveness/fairness across demographic subgroups (race/ethnicity, age, sex, income) and identification of risk drivers via SHAP analysis.
+With imbalanced datasets, the traditional ML classification metrics such as Accuracy can be misleading.
+In this case, for example, a 94-95% accuracy could in theory fail to detect any of the positive class occurrences.
+Therefore, alternate metrics such as PR-AUC, F1, ROC-AUC should be used.
+Students should also consider how effective (or biased) the ML model across certain demographic subgroups, such as race/ethnicity, age sex, and income.

+### Stretch Goals
+A stretch goal for this project would be to attempt the ML prediction with a neural network implementation versus classic ML algorithms.

 ### Project Milestones